 Add to that his six best-selling cookbooks, and no wonder he is popular, and deserves to have his recipes across the internet.
 Are you a fan?

-You will most likely have everything already in your kitchen, and won’t need any fancy ingredients to knock it out of the park with this delicious soup.
+For Smoked Ham Hock and Red Lentil Soup you will most likely have everything already in your kitchen, and won’t need any fancy ingredients to knock it out of the park with this delicious soup.
 It’s comforting, and perfect to make when the weather turns all grey and bleak.
 We did however, have to pop out for the allspice.

 smoked ham hocks